it-at-m/refarch-templates/.github/README.md

 [![Made with love by it@M][made-with-love-shield]][itm-opensource] [![GitHub license][license-shield]][license]

-This projects acts as a template and provides starter files for web application projects based on the RefArch (reference architecture) of it@M.
+This project acts as a template and provides starter files for web application projects based on the RefArch (reference architecture) of it@M.

 To learn more about the architecture itself, checkout its [documentation](https://refarch.oss.muenchen.de/) or [code](https://github.com/it-at-m/refarch).

-The templates are based on [Spring](https://spring.io/) and [VueJS](https://vuejs.org/).
+The templates are based on [Spring](https://spring.io/) and [Vue.js](https://vuejs.org/).

 ## Usage

-To get set up and learn more about the templates please check out the [Getting Started](https://refarch-templates.oss.muenchen.de/getting-started.html) page.
+To get set up and learn more about the templates, please check out the [Getting Started](https://refarch-templates.oss.muenchen.de/getting-started.html) page.
 Also check the respective pages with suggestions on how to [develop](https://refarch-templates.oss.muenchen.de/develop.html), [document](https://refarch-templates.oss.muenchen.de/document.html) and [organize](https://refarch-templates.oss.muenchen.de/organize.html) your project.

 ## Roadmap